By Caitlin D'Aprano

 Here are the top six signs you are in an unhealthy relationship and may be a victim of gaslighting:

 Let me introduce myself.
 My name is Caitlin D’Aprano and I am the CEO & Founder of Willpowered Woman.
 I am a lifetime survivor of Domestic Abuse.
-When I left my husband because of his violence towards me, I decided to commit my life to empowering young women who are victims of abuse.
+When I left my husband due to his violence, I decided to commit my life to empowering young women.

 The thing with toxic people is that you can’t control what they do, you can only control how you respond to it.